towercomputers/toweros/README.md

 1.2 Use this file to prepare the SD card.

 ```
-$> tower provision <name-of-host> --image <image-path-generated-with-build-tower-image>
+$> tower provision <host> --image <image-path-generated-with-build-tower-image>
 ```

 or, for an online host:

 ```
-$> tower provision <name-of-host> --online --image <image-path-generated-with-build-tower-image>
+$> tower provision <host> --online --image <generated-image-path>
 ```

-Keyboard, timezone and WiFi parameters are retrieved from the the thin client.
+Keyboard, timezone and WiFi parameters are retrieved from the the Thin Client.
 You can customize them with the appropriate argument (see `./tower.py provision --help`).

 ### 2. Execute a command in one of the hosts